CLiF-1593/PlasAlpha/README.md

 # PlasmidDataAnalyzer
- This project is to verify that the data is inserted properly in the recombinant plasmid
+ The purpose of this project is to verify that the data is inserted properly in the recombinant plasmid